Packers Depth Chart, Analysis After Start of NFL Free Agency

 Starters: Keisean Nixon, Carrington Valentine, Javon Bullard (slot).

-Backups: Benjamin St-Juste (signed in free agency), Bo Melton (re-signed exclusive-rights free agent), Jaylin Simpson, Shemar Bartholomew, Tyron Herring.
+Backups: Benjamin St-Juste, Bo Melton (re-signed exclusive rights), Jaylin Simpson, Shemar Bartholomew, Tyron Herring.

 Analysis: The Packers gave up on Hobbs and signed St-Juste to a two-year contract.
 St-Juste hasn’t been great but at least he’s tall and has been healthy.
-There’s probably more work to be done, though, with Nixon and Valentine entering their final season under contract and Hadden coming off a serious injury.
+Coming off a strong season in part-time duty for the Chargers, he will compete for a starting job.
+There’s probably more work to be done, though, with Nixon and Valentine entering their final season under contract.
 There are some quality cornerbacks available in free agency and the draft class is excellent.

 Safeties